Cortile Cascino: Background

 Robert Young had been one of the main contributors to NBC White Paper during its first two seasons, making three documentaries for the series.
 For Cortile Cascino, Young asked Roemer, an accomplished filmmaker, to collaborate with him on the project.
 Upon arrival in Palermo, Young wanted to immerse himself in the lives of the inhabitants residing in the slum area, while Roemer was hesitant to live without running water and sanitary conditions.
 The pair decided they would film the production in cinéma vérité, filming first and arranging the footage later.
 They conducted interviews of the residents first, making English voice-over dialogue for the interviews, while the remainder of the filming was conducted after the structure was written, with two editors cutting the footage daily.

-The documentary begins with a train driving through the Palermo slum, and shots of children playing near the tracks.
-Mothers are shown supervising the kids, and doing chores like washing dishes; the men are a group apart, playing cards.
-Then we meet Adriana, the matriarch that anchors Cortile Cascino, hearing her speak (through an English translation on the soundtrack) as she describes her children: Beatrice, her youngest, who gives Adrian "some hope" because she's still young enough to marry outside of the slum quarter; 23 year old Angela, who has been married six years, has three children with another on the way, and who lives in a small apartment with her children and husband, Luigi; and Gildo, Adriana's unemployed son living off his half-blind wife's disability pension and the money his aged mother-in-law makes working as a cleaning lady.
-The segment ends with a fade-out after Angela puts her kids to bed.